brayest/RedisClusterCloudFormation/README.md

 ```
 This will create a Redis Master with 3 Slaves.
 3 Sentinel instances will audit the system and decide when and what redis slave takes over the Master role when ever the Master node fails.
 You can play with it by stoping the master node and checking the Docker logs or the Redis client information to know how it handles it.

-For example: You can run the following commands in diferent terminals.
+For example: You can run the following commands in different terminals.

 ```bash
 docker-compose logs --tail=0 --follow